arnaud71/Dataset-covidgilance-signals/README.md

 **List of content:**

-**domain** domain name of the web site
+**- domain** domain name of the web site
-**signal 1** Position of the query 1 (signal 1) in the SERP where 30 indicates arbitrary that this website is not present in the SERP
+**- signal 1** Position of the query 1 (signal 1) in the SERP where 30 indicates arbitrary that this website is not present in the SERP
-**signal ... ** Position of the query (signal) in the SERP where 30 indicates arbitrary that this website is not present in the SERP
+**- signal ... ** Position of the query (signal) in the SERP where 30 indicates arbitrary that this website is not present in the SERP
-**signal n** Position of the query n (signal n) in the SERP where 30 indicates arbitrary that this website is not present in the SERP
+**- signal n** Position of the query n (signal n) in the SERP where 30 indicates arbitrary that this website is not present in the SERP
-**total** average position (total of all position /divided by number of queries)
+**- total** average position (total of all position /divided by number of queries)
-**missing** Total number of missing results in the SERP for this website
+**- missing** Total number of missing results in the SERP for this website

 ### datasets ranked top seo - dataset